 Back in the Pacific Northwest

-Since then, Gary has been "of Counsel" with several law firms in Seattle and Washington D.C.
-In 1985, Gayton became an investment banker.
-He is Senior Vice-President of Siebert Brandford Shank & Co., the largest minority and female bond-underwriting firm in the nation.
-He continues to practice law in his own law office.
+Following his return, Gayton was "of Counsel" at several law firms in Seattle and Washington, D.C.
+In 1985, he became an investment banker.
+He served as Senior Vice President of Siebert Brandford Shank & Co., the largest minority and female bond-underwriting firm in the nation, while continuing to practice law in his own law office.

-In 1992, Gary was the Finance Chair of the Clinton-Gore Presidential Campaign for the State of Washington.
-Clinton, then President-elect, appointed him to serve on the transition team in Washington D.C.
+In 1992, Gayton was the Finance Chair of the Clinton-Gore Presidential Campaign for the State of Washington.
+Bill Clinton, then President-elect, appointed him to serve on the transition team in Washington D.C.
 In 1996, he served on the Platform Committee at the Democratic Convention.
-He also served on Gary Locke's transition team for King County Executive and Governor of the State of Washington.
+He also served on Gary Locke's transition teams when Locke became King County Executive and also when he became Governor of the State of Washington.

 In 1998, Gary Gayton was appointed to the Executive Committee of the National Advisory Council for the Small Business Administration.
-Recently, he was named Chairman of the nine-member Senior Advisory Board of the Ninth Federal Judicial Circuit.
+Later, he chaired the nine-member Senior Advisory Board of the Ninth Federal Judicial Circuit.

-Over his career, Gary Gayton has served on more than 60 boards and committees of cultural, civic, charitable, political, and professional organizations.
-This has included tenures of service as president of the East Madison YMCA and PONCHO (Patrons of Northwest Civic, Cultural, and Charitable Organizations).
-He has been involved in the Seattle Repertory Theatre, the NAACP, Boy Scouts of America, the Goodwill Games, and the Museum of History & Industry (MOHAI), among others.
+Over his career, Gary Gayton served on more than 60 boards and committees of cultural, civic, charitable, political, and professional organizations, including service as president of the East Madison YMCA and PONCHO (Patrons of Northwest Civic, Cultural, and Charitable Organizations).
+He was also involved with the Seattle Repertory Theatre, the NAACP, Boy Scouts of America, the Goodwill Games, and the Museum of History & Industry (MOHAI), among others.